 The spore population on the Certificate of Analysis is reported as the heat shocked population per unit (biological indicator) with the exception of spore suspensions which are reported per 0.1 mL.
 Each product has a specific recommended population assay method.
-Follow the link below to access the population assay procedures for each Mesa Labs product.
+Population procedures are located on each product page.

 I accidentally left my ampoules out of the refrigerator overnight.
 Are they ok or should I throw them out?

 Geobacillus stearothermophilus, which is contained in Mesa Labs liquid ampoule biological indicators (MagnaAmp, SterilAmp II, ProSpore), has a growth range of approximately 40 – 70ᵒC and therefore cannot grow at room temperature.
 If the ampoules are still purple and have not turned yellow, they should be ok.
 If the ampoules have experienced temperatures higher than 40ᵒC, the spores would begin to germinate and lose their heat resistance.

 I have a heat-sensitive, liquid pharmaceutical that must be sterilized.
 I want to use BIs with Bacillus subtilis “5230” to monitor my low-temperature steam cycle.
 Will regulatory agencies consider this an acceptable choice of BI?